 This concept was previously defined in studies such as Hackl et al. (2018), Zanini et al. (2017), Vodak et al. (2015), Chang et al. (2012) or Argyroudis et al. (2005).
-However, the way each of the tasks are treated, linked and implemented in GIS is what

-- 110 we consider to be a progress toward standardization and usability in real situations (also in near-real time).
-The methodology presented in Fig. 1 allows among others the consideration of multiple transportation network types (road, railway, utilities etc., represented at local, regional or national level) and of different natural hazards.
-The methodology can accommodate, for example, to the analysis of earthquake implications, where damage is widespread and building debris, traffic patterns and a good level of details for network definition are necessary to be considered.
-For landslides, the factors to be considered will - 115 change, since damage will be much more punctual and random simulations might not be so representative.
-For flooding, vulnerability analysis of networks such as road or railways will require knowledge on topography not so representative for earthquake analysis.
+However, the way each of the tasks are treated, linked and implemented in GIS is what we consider to be progress toward standardization and usability in real situations (also in near-real time).
+The methodology presented in Fig. 1 allows, among others, the consideration of multiple transportation network types (road, railway, utilities, etc., represented at the local, regional or national level) and of different natural hazards.
+The methodology can accommodate, for example, the analysis of earthquake implications, where damage is widespread, and building debris, traffic patterns and a good level of detail for network definition are necessary to be considered.
+For landslides, the factors to be considered will change, since damage will be much more punctual and random simulations might not be so representative.
+For flooding, vulnerability analysis of networks such as road or railways will require knowledge on topography - not so representative of earthquake analysis.
 Still, the methodology will accommodate all these hazard types and influences, as long as, for example, loss analysis will lead to the identification of possibly affected network segments.
-There is also flexibility in the way the risk analysis is oriented toward emergency intervention, economic losses evaluation or urban planning. - 120 Most of the input data (yellow boxes in Fig. 1) is required, also with GIS reference, with the exception that, depending on the analysis type, emergency intervention facilities or origin-destination (OD) pairs will not necessary be needed.
+There is also flexibility in the way the risk analysis is oriented - toward emergency intervention, economic losses evaluation or urban planning.

+Most of the input data (yellow boxes in Fig. 1) are required, also with GIS reference, with the exception that, depending on the analysis type, emergency intervention facilities or origin-destination (OD) pairs will not necessary be needed.
 In addition, an analysis without typical traffic data can be performed, although it might be representative just for night traffic conditions.
-The process of building a consistent transportation network, from more or less complex datasets, is an essential part in every network analysis.
-To assist in this effort we created a guide, models and layer symbologies for properly converting and editing - 125 data partially manually, following also the ArcGIS Desktop Network Analyst extension recommendations.
-An alternative solution can be to use the ArcGIS OSM editor (https://github.com/Esri/arcgis-osm-editor) for OpenStreetMap data (possible however to have limitations in expressing Z-elevation), GRASS GIS v.net or procedures such as Karduni et al. (2016).
-Eventually, the converted data is expected by Network-risk to be similar to the sample files provided on the Network-risk webpage.
-At the moment, the compulsory columns required in the analysis are "name", "oneway", "F_ZLEV", "T_ZLEV",

-- 130 "hierarchy", "maximum_speed", "FT_minutes" and "TF_minutes".
-To these, further columns accounting for traffic, scenario travel times or lack of functionality due to natural hazard effects will be added, depending on data availability and analysis type.
-In the process of defining the rules for the Network Dataset (ND), the Network-risk toolbox requires to add more evaluators beside the ArcGIS Network analysis extension defaults, with the most important being for obstructions (used in service area analysis in the impedance field to reveal inaccessible road areas) and other for different typical traffic scenarios - 135 or for economic costs.
+The process of building a consistent transportation network, from more or less complex datasets, is an essential part of every network analysis.
+To assist in this effort we created a guide, models and layer symbology for properly converting and editing data partially manually, following also the ArcGIS Desktop Network Analyst extension recommendations.
+An alternative solution can be to use the ArcGIS OpenStreetMap (OSM) editor (https://github.com/ Esri/arcgis-osm-editor, last access: 27 April 2020) for Open-StreetMap data (it is possible, however, to experience limitations in expressing Z elevation), GRASS GIS v.net or procedures such as those in Karduni et al. (2016).
+Eventually, the converted data are expected by Network-risk to be similar to the sample files provided on the Network-risk web page.
+At the moment, the compulsory columns required in the analysis are "name", "oneway", "F_ZLEV", "T_ZLEV", "hierarchy", "maximum_speed", "FT_minutes" and "TF_minutes".
+To these, further columns accounting for traffic, scenario travel times or lack of functionality due to natural-hazard effects will be added, depending on data availability and analysis type.
+In the process of defining the rules for the network dataset (ND), the Network-risk toolbox requires adding more evaluators besides the ArcGIS Network Analyst extension defaults, with the most important being for obstructions (used in service area analysis in the impedance field to reveal inaccessible road areas) and others for different typical traffic scenarios or for economic costs.